Home › Forums › CCEnhancer Support › Trim.bat to CCenhancer and custom.ini doc

-This topic contains 2 replies, has 2 voices, and was last updated by Jim 3 months ago.
+- This topic has 2 replies, 2 voices, and was last updated 4 years, 8 months ago by Jim.

 Hello, CCenhancer is awesome, simple and fast tool to update winapp2.ini! 😉

 Winapp2.ini has grown lately almost to 1000 entries and it reduces CCleaner’s start-up time greatly.
 I found the trimming tool in “winapp2.ini additions” thread and it removed all those entries that I do not need, and the start-up is almost instant now!